tobyab/tobyab/README.md

 The main languages I use are;  <a href="https://en.wikipedia.org/wiki/CSS">CSS</a>, <a href="https://en.wikipedia.org/wiki/HTML">HTML</a>, <a href="https://en.wikipedia.org/wiki/JavaScript">JavaScript</a>, <a href="https://en.wikipedia.org/wiki/Go_(programming_language)">Go</a>, <a href="https://en.wikipedia.org/wiki/Python_(programming_language)">Python</a> and <a href="https://en.wikipedia.org/wiki/Swift_(programming_language)">Swift</a>.

 I use <a href="https://en.wikipedia.org/wiki/MacOS">MacOS</a>, <a href="https://en.wikipedia.org/wiki/Microsoft_Windows"> Windows</a> and occasionally <a href="https://en.wikipedia.org/wiki/Linux">Linux</a>.
-My preference for development is macOS though.
+But, my preference for development is macOS though.

-Skapakitt is a soon to be company, I'm not able to tell you what it is right now, but hopefully you should know in a few weeks!

 By the way!
 My pronouns are he/him, but I am also happy for people to refer to me as they/them

-And yes, basically all of my repositories are private.
+By the way, alot of my repositories are private.
+But, if you do want to access the code, you can contact me with my email address below!

 Right now, I'm:
 - Working on my personal website 👨🏻‍💻